 The Company has exclusive rights in the U.S. to develop and to commercialize SUBA-Itraconazole capsules for the treatment of human cancer via oral administration.
-SUBA-Itraconazole was developed and is licensed to us by the Company's manufacturing partner and majority shareholder Mayne Pharma Ventures Pty Ltd. and its affiliates ("Mayne Pharma") under a supply and license agreement, originally dated September 3, 2013, amended and restated on June 24, 2014 and May 15, 2015, and as further amended on November 22, 2016 and January 10, 2018 (collectively, the "SLA").
+SUBA-Itraconazole was developed and is licensed to us by the Company's manufacturing partner and majority shareholder Mayne Pharma under the SLA.
 Mayne Pharma is an Australian specialty pharmaceutical company that develops and manufactures branded and generic products, which it distributes directly or through distribution partners and also provides contract development and manufacturing services.
 In addition to being the Company's licensor and supply partner, under the SLA and related agreements, Mayne Pharma holds a majority equity stake in the Company and holds important contractual rights with respect to the Company, such as the right to appoint members to the Company's board of directors, and in particular with respect to SUBA BCCNS, as further explained below.